genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/data-pipeline/07-testing.md

 ```

 ### Docker image
-You can start PostgreSQL as a docker image as part of the test setup or the environment setup.
-The same requirement for WAL level applies here as well.
-Following is a sample command to start PostgreSQL image:
+You can start PostgreSQL as a docker image as part of the test set-up or the environment set-up.
+The requirement for WAL level applies here as well.
+Below is a sample command to start PostgreSQL image:

 ```shell
 docker run -tid -p 5432:5432 -e POSTGRES_PASSWORD=docker -e PGDATA=/tmp postgres:12.6-alpine -c wal_level=logical
 ```

 ### Standalone process
-You can install and start PostgreSQL during environment setup
+You can install and start PostgreSQL during environment set-up.